Lapland-UAS-Tequ/win10-nodered-tensorflow/README.md

 -----------------
 -----------------

-## Installing node-canvas for fast annotation and image processing
+## Installing canvas for fast annotation and image processing

 ### 1. Download and install libjpeg-turbo 64bit to folder C:\libjpeg-turbo64